Dreaming381/Latios-Framework-Documentation/Calligraphics/README.md

 # Calligraphics

-*Written by Sovogal – Edited by DreamingImLatios*
+Calligraphics is a module responsible for rendering world-space UI elements (primarily text) in pure ECS fashion, largely inspired by TextMesh Pro.
+It combines Kinemation’s rendering utilities, the HarfBuzz library, and a custom signed-distance-field implementation to generate and render beautiful world-space text.

-Calligraphics is a small module that leverages the Kinemation backend rendering systems, Unity’s Shader Graph, and a little bit of pixie dust to render world-space text in a similar manner to TextMesh Pro.
+This module has a strong collaborative history, first started by Sovogal, it was brought closer to TextMesh Pro parity by Fribur.
+Fribur then went on to create the [TextMeshDOTS](https://github.com/Fribur/TextMeshDOTS) fork, developed the HarfBuzz integration, and then further collaboration has evolved both packages to where they are today.

 Check out the [Getting Started](Getting%20Started.md) page!